mounicasirineni/pm-intelligence-digest/README.md

 Every day the brief generates:

-* **What's Shifting** — 4-5 cross-source insights with inline citations, balanced 60/40 across non-AI topics (business strategy, consumer behavior, regulation, design) and AI/tech developments
+* **What's Shifting** — 4-5 cross-source insights with inline citations, distributed across five themes: AI & technology, market behavior, consumer behavior, regulation & policy, and design & UX — no single theme dominates more than one paragraph per brief
 * **Interview Angle** — one specific thing to have a prepared opinion on, rotated across product strategy, consumer insight, regulatory navigation, and AI
 * **PM Craft Today** — the most actionable PM craft insight from the day's content, grounded in a specific source
 * **Company Watch** — strategic signal for Google, Microsoft, Apple, Meta, Amazon, OpenAI, Anthropic, NVIDIA, and Uber — what's strategically shifting, not just what they announced